lsst-dm/dmtn-224/index.rst

 Implementation details
 ----------------------

+The tech note you are reading is the primary document for the implementation details of the Science Platform.
+Other implementation tech notes are:

 DMTN-235_
     Lists the token scopes used by the identity management system, defines them, and documents the services to which they grant access.